 Clients can be easily removed with the following command:

 Option 2: Configure a VPN Server Using OpenVPN

-For those more familiar with Linux, or desiring of greater freedom in configuring their VPN server, OpenVPN offers an alternative to PiVPN.
+For those more familiar with Linux, or desiring more choice in configuring their VPN server, OpenVPN offers an alternative to PiVPN.

 Our step-by-step guide assumes that the most up-to-date version of Raspbian is being used.
 If you follow all of the steps below, configuring an OpenVPN server on your Pi is not particularly difficult, even without significant background knowledge.